SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 with OptiClust, and closed reference OptiFit followed closely behind as long as a suitable reference database was chosen.

-![ Reference sequences from Greengenes, the RDP, and SILVA were downloaded, preprocessed with mothur by trimming to the V4 region, and clustered *de novo* with OptiClust for 100 repetitions.
-Datasets from human, marine, mouse, and soil microbiomes were downloaded, preprocessed with mothur by aligning to the SILVA V4 reference alignment, then clustered *de novo* with OptiClust for 100 repetitions.
-Individual datasets were fit to reference databases with OptiFit; OptiFit was repeated 100 times for each dataset and database combination.
-Datasets were also randomly split into a reference and query fraction, and the query sequences were fit to the reference sequences with OptiFit for 100 repetitions.
-The final MCC score was reported for all OptiClust and OptiFit repetitions.](figures/workflow-1.png)

 Since closed reference clustering does not cluster query sequences that could not be clustered into reference OTUs, an additional measure of clustering performance to consider is the fraction of query sequences